etakacs99/Design-patterns/README.md

 # Design-patterns
-Having some fun with factory, singleton, builder and visitor pattern.
+Some examples with factory, singleton, builder and visitor pattern.